-That is the point that Packer was making.
-The Bible just doesn't tell us about God, it is a place where we can "meet" Him and get to know Him.
+That is the point Packer was making.
+The Bible doesn't just tell us about God, it is a place where we can "meet" Him and get to know Him.
 So as you work on developing the rhythm of Word in your life, it may take some effort to get it going.
-But keep reminding yourself that in the Word, you are getting to know Jesus.
-And He is worth the effort. "...the study of Scripture centers on exegesis; the meditation of Scripture centers on internalizing and personalizing the passage...
+Keep reminding yourself that in the Word, you are getting to know Jesus and He is worth the effort. "...the study of Scripture centers on exegesis; the meditation of Scripture centers on internalizing and personalizing the passage...
 Meditation is devotional; study is analytical.
 Meditation will relish a word; study will explicate it... study provides a certain objective framework within which meditation can successfully function."